adhilroshan/resumix/README.md

 ### Installation

-This is a web application that can be installed as a PWA:
+Resumix is a web application that can be installed as a PWA:

 1. Visit the deployed app in your browser
 2. For a better experience, install it as a PWA: